Introduction to Email List Building

 Thanks to the way they are designed, landing pages are a powerful tactic many marketers are starting to include in their mix.
 GetResponse comes with a powerful landing page creator, so you too can use them in your marketing campaigns.

-To learn more about them, just follow this quick video tutorial on how to create a landing page.
+To learn more about them, just follow this quick tutorial below on how to create a landing page.
 Then build one of your own, or simply use a prebuilt template.

 Webinars are another great way to build an email list online.
 You can run online meetings, presentations, 1-on-1s, or workshops, and turn attendees into email contacts at the same time.